tloveATL/immersive-week-1-discussion-questions-atlanta-web-042219/README.md

       "Quotes" => ["I swear to god, I had something for this", "Phrasing", "Boop", "Danger Zone", "Read a book", "Do you not?", "Can't or won't?"]
   }
 ```

+<p class='util--hide'>View <a href='https://learn.co/lessons/immersive-week-1-discussion-questions'>Immersive Week 1 Discussion Questions</a> on Learn.co and start learning to code for free.</p>